riyas2327/atlas-examples-terraform/infrastructures/terraform/projects/01/README.md

 After your base artifacts have been created, push the rest of your Packer templates that depend on them.

-Read the [Packer child template]() docs before you begin.
+Follow the [Packer child template docs](#child-packer-templates) to run the below commands.

     $ packer push packer/aws/ubuntu/consul.json
     $ packer push packer/aws/ubuntu/vault.json
     $ packer push packer/aws/ubuntu/rabbitmq.json

-Read the [Application docs]() to push your Application and finish the child Packer builds.
+Then, follow the [Upload Application docs](#upload-applications) to run the below commands.

     $ packer push packer/aws/windows/web.json
     $ atlas-upload YOUR_ATLAS_USERNAME/asp.net-app apps/ASP.NET

 ## Provision Infrastructure with Terraform

-Read the [Terraform docs]() before you begin.
+Follow the [Deploy with Terraform docs](#deploy-with-terraform) to run the below commands.

 From the base `ops` directory, navigate to `terraform/projects/01/.`

     $ cd terraform/projects/01

-If this is the first time you have run Terraform in this project, you will need to setup the remote config and download the modules
+If this is the first time you have run Terraform in this project, you will need to setup the remote config and download the modules.

     $ terraform remote config -backend-config name=$ATLAS_USERNAME/example-01
     $ terraform get